Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 {{< alert title="Note" >}}Implementations differ in their handling of character case for logical pathnames like the above.
-The spec requires all capital letters to preserve compatibility across filesystems (VMS, HDFS, etc), but most implementations on Windows and Mac permit lower case; some do not.
+The spec requires all capital letters to preserve compatibility across file systems (VMS, HDFS, etc), but most implementations on Windows and Mac permit lower case; some do not.
 If you encounter difficulty with lower case, try upper.{{< /alert >}}